mguymon/lock_jar/README.md

 ## Bundler Integration

 Bundler integration is **experimental** right now.
-To enable support for LockJar in Bundler, [LockJar patches Bundler](https://github.com/mguymon/lock_jar/blob/master/lib/lock_jar/bundler.rb) to allow locking when Bundler `install` and `update`, and loading for Bundler `setup` and `require`.
-To enable, simply require LockJar in your _Gemfile_
+[LockJar patches Bundler](https://github.com/mguymon/lock_jar/blob/master/lib/lock_jar/bundler.rb) to allow creation of a _Jarfile.lock_ when Bundler calls `install` and `update`.
+The dependencies from the _Jarfile.lock_ are automatically loaded when
+Bundler  calls `setup` and `require`.
+To enable this support, add this require to your _Gemfile_

-    require 'lib/lock_jar/bundler'
+    require 'lock_jar/bundler'

 You can optionally create a Jarfile that would automatically be included when you `bundle install` or `bundle update`.
 Otherwise
 Gems with a Jarfile will be merge to generate a _Jarfile.lock_.
 The Jarfile.lock will be loaded when Bundler calls `setup` or `require`.